akoinesjr/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 * For the postmachina website, why can't you tweak the color of the text "The most important things are not things"?
 Please explain.

+I do not know the answer to this.
+I was able to change the text at the bottom of the page but not the text in question.

 * Go to www.ticketswizard.com and analyze the page.
   * What is the largest image on the website?